meteor/meteor/guide/source/collections.md

 2. We specify that the `name` field of a list is required and must be a string.
 3. We specify the `incompleteCount` is a number, which on insertion is set to `0` if not otherwise specified.
 4. We specify that the `userId`, which is optional, must be a string that looks like the ID of a user document.

-SimpleSchema no more supports built-in regular expressions for security reasons, so we have to define it ourselves.
+We're using the SimpleSchema for Meteor related funcitonality, like IDs, but we encourage you to create custom regEx expressions for security reasons, for fields like `email` or `name`.
 Check out the [Simple Schema docs](https://github.com/longshotlabs/simpl-schema#regex) for more information.

 We attach the schema to the namespace of `Lists` directly, which allows us to check objects against this schema directly whenever we want, such as in a form or [Method](methods.html).
 In the [next section](#schemas-on-write) we'll see how to use this schema automatically when writing to the collection.